CiwPython/Ciw/docs/Basics/parameters.rst

 The Parameters File
 ===================

-ASQ features a :code:`load_parameters` function that imports a parameters file as a dictionary.
+Ciw features a :code:`load_parameters` function that imports a parameters file as a dictionary.
 This file take is in :code:`.yml` format.
 A :code:`parameters.yml` file of this same format is required for use with :ref:`command-line-tool`.

 A full example of the parameters file for a three node network with two classes of customer is shown below::